 In the Fall of 2016, Hancock County established a nonprofit organization called Raise the Bar Hancock County to address the skilled labor shortage.
 The nonprofit is a partnership of public, private and government entities established to address Hancock County's unique challenges.
 Ranked the top micropolitan in the entire country for a third year in a row in 2016 by Site Selection Magazine, Raise the Bar leaders say a strong workforce is critical to meet the needs of businesses making Findlay-Hancock County home.

-Executive Director Laurie Zydonik says the organization is addressing both the short term and long term issues, and soft skills are certainly a key piece.
+Now former Executive Director Laurie Zydonik says the organization is addressing both the short term and long term issues, and soft skills are certainly a key piece.
 The group is working to implement the Leader in Me program into their county schools.
 It is based on Dr. Stephen Covey's 7 Habits of Highly Effective People.
 The program starts long before a young person would be looking to start a career.
 It actually begins in elementary school.

 "This is a large scale project based on the long-term benefit of empowering and developing youth from an early age," she says.
 "If we can provide the foundation for learning so they are prepared to research, explore and experiment with what they are passionate about, the skills they have become accustomed to (and are now habits) will naturally enhance their growth instead of impeding it.
 For example: if you have spoken in public since you were in kindergarten, speaking in a meeting at work is not scary, it just feels normal."